Ribosome biogenesis and RNA processing in Trypanosomatids

 Trypanosomatid protein synthesis machinery

 The components and interaction pattern of translation factors from Trypanosomatid parasites display important differences relative to their hosts.
 This project aims to characterize these differences from a structural and molecular point of view, in order to identify new potential targets for the development of inhibitors that selectively act on the parasites without affecting protein synthesis in host cells.
-This project is carried out in collaboration with the Laboratory of Regulation of Gene Expression of Carlos Chagas Institute – Fiocruz, with the Department of Microbiology of Aggeu Magalhães Institute-Fiocruz and with the Department of Structural Biology and Chemistry of the Pasteur Institute in Paris.

 TOP